doughsay/room.js/doc/DEMO_MUDLIB.md

-# Description of the demo mudlib
+# A brief description of the demonstration mudlib

+The RoomJS game engine does not make many assumptions about the gaming logic.
+It can be regarded as a generic "driver" responsible for handling connections and player accounts,  dispatching commands and providing a persisent world -- But basically, everything else is entirely up to the game developers.

+As noted in the [Customization guide](CUSTOMIZING.md), which the reader is assumed to have first read at this point:

+> The term "mudlib" refers to the very basic set of objects and entities that are initally required to make the first real objects in your game, i.e. the base structure for rooms, containers, behaviors, etc.).
+The demonstration comes with its own mudlib, which you can modify/extend, but it is wholly replaceable -- By nature, the demonstration mudlib has been kept small (no character classes or combat system, for instance -- You'll have to design your owns).

-This memorandum describes the demo mudlib (i.e. *lib\_xxx* objects), which may be used as a sample for designing you own world.
+This memorandum describes the demonstration mudlib (i.e. *lib\_xxx* objects), which may be used as a sample for designing and implementing you own game logic.

-THIS IS A WORK IN PROGRESS

 ## Introduction

-Lorem ipsum dolor sic amet...
+For each objects, this memorandum provides:
+- The directly inherited traits,
+- Verbs defined by the object,
+- Functions defined by the object,
+- Properties defined by the object,
+- If any, triggers provided by this object: these are callback functions that do nothing by default, but are intended for being overloaded by derived classes.

 ### Pure traits

 These objects are purely 'abstract' (i.e. they don't inherit from **lib\_root**), and are intended to be added to objects deriving from it, to extend their functionality).

-##### lib\_traits\_describable
+#### lib\_traits\_describable

-A trait for items than can be described
+A trait for items than can be described.

 Traits: none